History of Coffee in America: From Colonial Days to Your Cup

 Many family farmers in the developing world don’t receive a fair price for their crops.
 Due to their isolation in rural areas, they lack direct market access and often sell their crops below the cost of production to local middlemen who misrepresent global prices.

 Fair trade certified coffee supports a better life for farming families in the developing world through fair prices, fair labor conditions and environmental sustainability.
 The fair price supports farmers and their families directly so they can invest in health care and education.

 Additionally, workers on fair trade farms are ensured safe working conditions and fair wages.
 Forced child labor is strictly prohibited.
 Fair trade certification rewards environmentally sustainable farming practices that preserve valuable ecosystems through water conservation, proper waste disposal and prohibitions on planting in protected areas.

 Lastly, if you want to make “The Perfect Cup of Coffee,” Ukers’ process from 1922 certainly stands the test of time.

-- Buy a good grade of coffee from a responsible dealer.
+- Buy a good grade of pre-roasted coffee beans from a responsible dealer.